 Testimony of Veronica Vanterpool

-Thank you for the opportunity to testify today.
-I am Veronica Vanterpool, associate director of the Tri-State Transportation Campaign, a regional non-profit policy organization that works for a more balanced, equitable, and transit friendly region.
+Good morning.
+I am Veronica Vanterpool, associate director of the Tri-State Transportation Campaign, an independent policy watchdog organization dedicated to forging a more a more balanced, equitable, and environmentally friendly transportation network.

 We hope the news of station rehabilitation delays is a serious wake up call for city and state legislators who have thus far failed to raise the revenue necessary to fund our transportation network.
 Ignoring the needs of our transit system has real impacts on their constituents, most of who use the subways, buses and commuter rails to get around the region.
 At a time of record transit ridership and high gas prices, the last thing New Yorkers need is service cuts.